shopgate/ext-smart-categories/README.md

   * `description` - (text, optional) Not diplayed anywhere atm.
 Just for documentary purposes.
   * `imageUrl` - (text, optional) Link to the category image.
   * `externalUrl` - (text, optional) Link to the category in the desktop shop.
-  * `hideFromTree` - (true/false, optional, default: false) Don't show the smart category in the category tree.
+  * `showInCategoryTree` - (true/false, optional, default: true) Show/hide the smart category in the category tree.
+Accepts true to show and false to hide.
   * `beforeId` - (text/number, optional) ID of a (non-smart) category this one should be inserted before.
   * `afterId` - (text/number, optional) ID of a (non-smart) category this one should be inserted after.